klharp/Python-API-WeatherPy-VacationPy/README.md

 ## WeatherPy Analysis Summary
 This analysis was performed in February 2021, using the OpenWeatherMap API.

+  * There are more representative cities in the northern hemisphere, due to the northern hemisphere having more landmass.

   * Temperatures are the warmest in the cities closest to the equator, with the southern hemisphere being warmer than the northern hemisphere.
-This may be due to the northern hemisphere having more landmass.

   * The northern hemisphere tends to be more humid than the southern.

-  * There is generally no relationsship location compared with cloud cover (cloudiness) and wind speed.
+  * There is generally no relationship for location compared with cloud cover (cloudiness) and wind speed.
 This is verified in the regression analyses.

+  * Image exports are located in the folder titled, Images and csv exports are located in the folder titled, Resources.

 ## Overview
 Develop a Python script to visualize the weather of 500+ randomly chosen cities across the world, at varying distances from the equator.
 Starter code with a [simple Python library](https://pypi.python.org/pypi/citipy) and the [OpenWeatherMap API](https://openweathermap.org/api) was provided.

 * Out of the 625 randomly chosen cities, only 576 were used in the analysis.
 The remaining were eliminated due to incomplete data.

-## Scatter plots to show any relationships
+## Scatter plots to show relationships

 <img src="Images/LatTemp.png" alt="Temp vs Latitude">
 Temperature vs. Latitude is generally showing that the maximum temperatures are the highest closest to the equator (0).
 The farther north, the maximum temperatures get colder.

 <img src="Images/LatHum.png" alt="Humidity vs Latitude">
-Humidity vs. Latitude is generally showing that humidity levels (100% or less) greatly vary across the globe, though higher humidity levels are the majority (greater than 60%), especially in the latitudes between 40 and 70.
+Humidity vs. Latitude is generally showing that humidity levels (100% or less) greatly vary across the globe, though higher humidity levels are the majority (greater than 60%), especially in the latitudes between 30 and 70.
 The northern hemisphere tends to be more humid than the southern.

 <img src="Images/LatCloud.png" alt="Cloud Cover vs Latitude">
 Cloud Cover vs. Latitude (cloudiness) is generally showing no relationship between cloud cover and location.